Wills, Trusts & Probate

 Can trust contests be resolved without going to court?

-How does the probate court decide trust contests?
+How does the probate court evaluate trust contests?

-What are the costs involved in a trust contest?
+What are the typical costs of a trust contest?

 How long does a trust contest usually take?